What does it mean to live by faith? Great question!

 "Luther called it 'a confidence on which one stakes one's life,' building on the claim in Hebrews 11:1 that 'faith is the assurance of things hoped for, the conviction of things not seen.' "

+The article explains faith as trust and faith as belief.
 "Belief is knowledge about God.
 Trust is knowing God firsthand, made possible through prayerful receptivity and allowing God to live in us and work through us.
-Both knowledge and knowing are necessary, and each complements the other.
-Otherwise trust can be mindless and irrational, and belief can be empty and irrelevant."
+Both knowledge and knowing are necessary, and each complements the other."

 John Wesley, one of the founders of Methodism, organized people into small groups whose members could "watch over one another in love."
 They helped each other live lives that honored God.